 As a patient gets old, the chance of getting genetically mutated induced pluripotent stem cells derived from them increases.
 These genetic mutations in the induced pluripotent stem cells affect their function.
 But the interesting fact is that these mutations are not in the genomic DNA but in the mitochondrial DNA.
 These mutations are mitochondrial mutations.

 Therefore, to check on how the mitochondrial DNA mutations affect the induced pluripotent stem cells, a team of researchers collected skin and blood samples from a 72-year-old patient.
 The team of the researchers was led by a reproductive biologist Shoukhrat Mitalipov from Oregon Health and Science University of Portland.

 The researchers sequenced the mitochondrial DNA from the samples and transformed the adult cells into stem cells by infecting those cells with viruses.
 After producing induced pluripotent stem cells, they again sequenced the mitochondrial DNA of the induced pluripotent stem cells.

 The interesting fact is that they didn’t find a significant rate of mitochondrial mutations but when they examined the mitochondrial DNA from randomly selected individual cells they found a significant and wide variety of mitochondrial mutations.

-Furthermore, they analyzed the skin and blood samples from 14 people with the age in between 24 to 72.
-This analysis revealed that as the person gets older the mitochondrial mutations becomes higher.
+Furthermore, they analyzed the skin and blood samples from 14 people with the age between 24 to 72.
+This analysis revealed that as the person gets older the mitochondrial mutations become higher.